MPDR Beamforming for Almost-Cyclostationary Processes: Background

+These are the frequencies at which the statistics oscillate.
 A cyclic frequency $\alpha_{\cidxth}$ is also referred to as a \emph{resonant frequency} of the process.
-By expanding $r_x(n,\tau)$ in a Fourier series with respect to $n$ and applying a discrete-time Fourier transform with respect to $\tau$, we get a function $S_x(\alpha_{\cidxth}, \omega)$ of two frequency variables: the \emph{cyclic} frequency $\alpha_{\cidxth}$ and the \emph{spectral} frequency $\omega$ (assuming convergence of the infinite sum):
+By expanding $r_{\bar x}(n,\tau)$ in a Fourier series with respect to $n$ and applying a discrete-time Fourier transform with respect to $\tau$, we get a function $S_x(\alpha_{\cidxth}, \omega)$ of two frequency variables: the \emph{cyclic} frequency $\alpha_{\cidxth}$ and the \emph{spectral} frequency $\omega$ (assuming convergence of the infinite sum):

-This quantity is known as spectral correlation density, or cyclic spectrum, as for finite-length processes it is also given by \cite{gardner_cyclostationarity_1994}:

-where $\xfourier(\omega_k)$ denotes the $K$-point Fourier transform of the process $\proc{{\bar x}_{[K]}(n), n=0,\ldots,K-1}$\footnote{A random process with support other than $(-\infty, \infty)$ cannot be CS.
-Yet, if the process is CS within a much longer time interval than the interval relevant for the application, the process may be regarded as \emph{effectively CS}, and the standard machinery of CS processes can be applied \cite{gallager_principles_2007}.},
+This quantity is known as spectral correlation density (SCD), or cyclic spectrum, as for finite-length processes\footnote{A random process with support other than $(-\infty, \infty)$ cannot be CS.
+Yet, if the process is CS within a much longer time interval than the interval relevant for the application, the process may be regarded as \emph{effectively CS}, and the standard machinery of CS processes can be applied \cite{gallager_principles_2007}.} it is also given by \cite{gardner_cyclostationarity_1994}: